sussmanLab/cellGPU/INSTALLATION.md

 can be removed by (1) not including any "Database" class, and (2) commenting out everything after the = sign in the LIB_NETCDF entry of the makefile

+The calculation of the dynamical matrix makes use of Eigen3.3.3

 Documentation is maintained via doxygen, but is not required for compilation of the executables.

 The makefile system is scheduled to be replaced, and will soon change to require cmake.